apache/guacamole-manual/src/jdbc-auth.md

 `connection_id`
-: The value of the `connection_id` from the entry in `guacamole_connection` associated the connection being used.
+: The value of the `connection_id` from the entry in `guacamole_connection` associated with the connection being used.
 If the connection associated with the history record no longer exists, this will be `NULL`.

 `connection_name`